fluxitek/builder-site/pages/index.md

 -   installer if you are on Windows,

--   database with your custom structure (defaults to SQLite)
+-   database with your custom structure (defaults to SQLite, everything Qt supports is easily available)

 Simple on the outside, robust on the inside, Builder was originally built for industrial materials testing.